The History of Menstruation & Menstrual Hygiene

 We know where the word derives from, that the experience around having a period has changed and lastly, that there have been crazy myths surrounding menstruation since the beginning of time...
 However, the history of feminine hygiene products is still a bit of a mystery, as no one really knows what women used or what they experienced when they had their period in ancient times.

-Some historians suggest that the Ancient Egyptians may have used tampons made of softened papyrus, the Ancient Greeks used bits of wood with lint wrapped around them and the Romans used pads (and tampons) made of wool.
+According to the history of menstrual products, some historians suggest that the Ancient Egyptians may have used tampons made of softened papyrus, the Ancient Greeks used bits of wood with lint wrapped around them and the Romans used pads (and tampons) made of wool.

 The history of menstrual products is actually quite a long one.
 “Disposable napkins” first hit the market and media, in 1888, but due to ongoing stigmas, many of the advertisements were not published.
 With limited traction, the disposable napkins were taken off shelves.
 Thank you, Mary Beatrice Davidson Kenner.
 In the heart of the roaring 1920s, disposable pads entered and were held up by a sanitary belt (not as chic as it sounds!)
 Kotex, created by the personal health brand Kimberly Clark, was the first successful disposable napkin inspired by the cellucotton that nurses used to treat wounds throughout World War I.